-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking without using the turn signal in that direction.
-The LKA light will turn amber.
+LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
+The LKA light is amber when assisting.

-This light is amber and flashes as a Lane Departure Warning (LDW) alert, to indicate that the lane marking has been crossed.
+This light flashes amber as a Lane Departure Warning (LDW) alert, to indicate that the lane marking has been crossed.
+LKA will not assist or alert if the turn signal is active in the direction of the lane departure, or if LKA detects that you are accelerating, braking, or actively steering.

-See Lane Keep Assist (LKA) $\Leftrightarrow$ 245.
+See Lane Keep Assist (LKA) \$\Rightarrow\$ 230.